1fish2/BBQTimer/README.md

 A stopwatch with a twist (or two):

 1. A *lock screen widget* lets you access the stopwatch quickly, without unlocking your phone or tablet.
-(This requires Android 4.2 Jelly Bean or later.)
+(This requires Android 4.2 Jelly Bean or KitKat.)
 2. *Periodic alarms* remind you to check the food, however long it takes to cook.
 You get a count-down timer and a count-up stopwatch at the same time.